faceleg/pagesofinterest.net/_posts/2024-09-27-chestertons-fence-or-how-to-avoid-terrible-choices.md

 ## Introduction

-[Chesterton's Fence](https://www.chesterton.org/taking-a-fence-down/) is a principle that changes shouldn't be made until the context and reasons that caused whatever is to be changed to exist are understood, and therefore any second or third order consequences have been taken into account.
+[Chesterton's Fence](https://www.chesterton.org/taking-a-fence-down/) is a principle that changes shouldn't be made until the context and reasons that caused whatever is to be changed to exist are understood, and therefore any second or third order consequences have been taken into account and planned for.

 When faced with a problem to solve, it is natural for people to leap to the conclusion we should immediately embark on some change activity.
+Doing so without considering Chesterton's Fence can lead to regretful outcomes.
+Leading teams through these decisions is made simpler with a few key actions.

+Help your teams seek understanding first, before demolishing something that may have real value.

 ## A Leader's Role in Decision Making

-As leaders, we must become very good at incorporating a large amount of surface detail and making a call immediately.
-This is a useful skill and appropriate in some cases - however, often doing so is harmful in the long run.
+As leaders, we must become very good at incorporating a large amount of context from across the organisation.
+This is context your teams will lack, due to their roles keeping them closer to discrete problems being solved.

-Leading across large organisations allows one to gather much context, options and advise disparate groups on a course of action.

-It is therefore a leader's responsibility to be aware of the interrelations between various groups across the organisation, competing priorities and the strategic direction.
-Using this viewpoint and thoughtful concepts like Chesterton's Fence, we can help our teams step back and consider the impacts of different directions.
+It is therefore a leader's responsibility to ensure teams are coached to decisions that align with organisational goals.
+To do this one must strike the balance of ensuring people have enough awareness of the interrelations between various groups across the organisation, competing priorities and the strategic direction without being overwhelmed and unable to operate.

+Using context and thoughtful concepts like Chesterton's Fence, a leader can help teams step back and consider the impacts of different directions in a structured manner.

 {% picture post-inline "/images/chestertons-fence-2.png" --alt {{ Chestertons Fence, or How to Avoid Terrible Choices }} --picture class="post-inline-image-left" %}